tessmonical/ao3-bookmark-getter/readme.md

 If you're using Windows you will definitely need to install Python 3 to be able to use this.

-### Install "Requests" and "AO3" module
+### Install "Requests" and "AO3" packages
 Open up your terminal.

-On Mac, type `pip3 install requests ` and hit enter to install the requests module.
+On Mac, type `pip3 install requests ` and hit enter to install the requests package.
 Wait a second or two for it to finish.
-Type `pip3 install ao3_api ` and hit enter to install the ao3 api module.
+Type `pip3 install ao3_api ` and hit enter to install the ao3 api package.

-On Windows, type `python pip install requests` to install it.
+On Windows, type `python pip install requests` to install the requests package.
 Wait a second or two for it to finish.
-Type `python pip install ao3_api ` and hit enter to install the ao3 api module.
+Type `python pip install ao3_api ` and hit enter to install the ao3 api package.

 ### Install SSL certificates (Mac Only)